cryptocatalog/ultimate-crypto-comparison/README.md

 Additionally, you can add the link to the repository under the `## Repository` section.
 The automatically gathered data is however applicable to the release.

 **"Latest" version**
-If you want to generally add a library without specifying a release, you can just add the link to the repository under the `## Repository`section in the markdown-file.
+If you just want to add a library without specifying a release, you can just add the link to the repository under the `## Repository`-section in the markdown-file and delete the `## Archive`-section.

 ```
     ## Repository